-For students with a BSc LST or equivalent, or for students who have passed Molecular Cell Biology (4423MOLCB) in 2020-21 or Cell Biology (4423CELBI) and Molecular Biology (4423MOLBI) in earlier years.
+For students with a BSc LST or equivalent, or for students who have passed Molecular Cell Biology (4423MOLCB) after 2020 or Cell Biology (4423CELBI) and Molecular Biology (4423MOLBI) in earlier years.

 Studies of in-vivo bio-molecular interactions are essential for our understanding of cellular functioning.
 Specific in-vivo interactions controlling different aspects of cellular function and physiology will be discussed in normal, healthy and disease-related, situations.
 A strong emphasis will also lie on chemical biology aspects of lysosomal storage diseases.
 Academic skills of writing, reading scientific articles and giving presentations are included.

 Will have in depth understanding of fundamental cell and molecular biology aspects of normal cell situations.